yeguanchen1997-design/Midpalatal-suture_scRNAseq/README.md

 ================================================================================
 INPUT DATA
 ================================================================================
-All input data files are available from NCBI GEO (accession: GSE325000).
+All input data files are available from NCBI GEO (accession: GSE[XXXXXX]).

 Download the following files from GEO and place them in the indicated directories before running the script: